Amazon SQS vs Apache Kafka

 What is Apache Kafka?

-Kafka allows users to store streams of records in the same order they were generated, publish-subscribe to record streams, and process streams in real-time.
-As such, Kafka is primarily used when you need to build real-time pipelines and applications that process data streams.
+Kafka allows users to store streams of records in the same order they were generated, publish-subscribe to record streams, and process streams in real time.
+As such, you use Kafka primarily when you need to build real-time pipelines and applications that process data streams.

 By combining messaging, storing, and stream processing into one application, Kafka gives you better insights and processing capabilities in the form of a fault-tolerant managed service.